Complaints Procedure — Belgravia House Clearance

 The process proceeds through clear stages: acknowledgement, investigation, response and, if necessary, escalation.
 On receipt, complaints are assigned to a complaints officer who will confirm the details and the expected timescale for a response.
 Typical acknowledgement occurs within a few working days, and a full reply is usually provided within a defined period, depending on complexity.

-Inspector reviewing waste transfer documentation Investigations are fact‑based and proportionate.
+A person wearing a dark blue shirt is seen lifting a translucent plastic bag filled with mixed waste into a black waste container.
+The background features a wooden wall with visible blue metal framing, and part of a red roof or structure is seen in the upper right corner.
+The scene appears to be taking place outdoors or in an enclosed area dedicated to rubbish disposal, with the lighting highlighting the individual and waste materials.
+This image illustrates rubbish disposal activities that Belgravia House Clearance might be involved in, situated within a typical UK setting, possibly in London postcode areas such as SW1 or SW3, known locally for home clearance and rubbish removal services.
+Investigations are fact‑based and proportionate.
 The officer reviews job records, crew notes, waste transfer documentation and, if required, speaks with staff involved.
 We aim to identify root causes and to propose corrective actions.
 Where the complaint involves alleged damage, disposal of items, or environmental handling, the review will include relevant evidence to ensure any remedial steps are appropriate and documented.

 Following review, we provide a formal response outlining findings and proposed outcomes.
 Possible outcomes include a service explanation, an apology, corrective actions such as remedial work or, in limited circumstances, a partial or full credit where the company accepts liability.
 Our goal is resolution, not retribution, and we favour remedies that restore trust and address the root cause.